Abstract¶

 Challenges¶

 Lean funding & finance opportunities.
 Many grant opportunities are geared towards nonprofits.
-CAL FIRE’s Business and Workforce Development Grants and USFS’s Wood Innovations Grants are some of the few that offer busineses the opportunity to apply for public funds.
+CAL FIRE’s Business and Workforce Development Grants and USFS’s Wood Innovations Grants are some of the few that offer businesses the opportunity to apply for public funds.

 Inability to facilitate long-term feedstock agreements.
 Swezy (2025) mentions that once the sawlog supply normalized following the Dixie Fire, that although the regional Forest Service leadership is trying to align with the Wildfire and Forest Resilience Task Force Action Plan for treatment targets, these objectives do not often match the local district ranger capacity to secure feedstock contracts nor the funding for the work resulting in inconsistent log supplies and financial instability for wood processing facilities.